 Skip to main content

-Rwanda joined PAGE as a new partner country in 2022.
-Rwanda’s economy highly depends on the health of its natural resources.
-For this reason, Rwanda decided to invest in their efficient and sustainable use including the efforts to combat climate change effects to guide its economic growth and development.
-As outlined in its vision 2050 “the Rwanda we want”, the country aims at becoming an upper middle-income country by 2035 and a low carbon and high-income country by 2050.
-In 2011, Rwanda adopted the National Green Growth and Climate Resilience Strategy (GGCRS) and in 2020 it submitted its revised Nationally Determined Contribution (NDC) under the Paris Agreement to the UNFCCC.
-Rwanda’s partnership with PAGE will enable the country to accelerate the implementation of the national vision-2050, National Strategy for Transformation, Green Growth and Climate Resilience Strategy, NDC, as well as National Economic Recovery Plan after the COVID19 pandemic.
+Rwanda’s economy highly depends on the health of its natural resources and ecosystems.
+As indicated in the National Strategy for Transformation, 70 per cent of the total labour force is employed in the agricultural sector, which is the third highest contributor to Rwanda’s GDP.
+For this reason, the government decided to invest in the efficient use of natural resources, including efforts to combat climate change impacts to guide its economic growth and development.
+As outlined in its vision 2050 ‘The Rwanda we want’, the country aims to become an upper middle-income country by 2035 and a low carbon and high-income country by 2050.
+Rwanda became a PAGE partner country in 2022 and since then PAGE has contributed to the implementation of the National Vision 2050, the National Strategy for Transformation, the Green Growth and Climate Resilience Strategy, the Nationally Determined Contribution (NDC), as well as the National Economic Recovery Plan after the COVID19 pandemic.

 General view of northwestern Rwanda – Photo Credit 2009 CIAT Neil Palmer